 - Accidents due to cluttered stairways.

-- Accidents as the result of unsafe furniture.
+- Incidents as a result of unsafe furniture.

 - Accidents due to poorly prepared food or drink.

 Depending on the exact nature of your accident or injury, it may not conform to any of the issues outlined above.
 However, that does not mean that you will not win your compensation claim.
-Contact a solicitor and discuss your potential claim for more information.
+Contact a solicitor and discuss pub accident claims and bar accident claims for more information.

 Employees of a pub or bar are among those most at risk of accidents and injuries.
 According to information released by the Health and Safety Executive, some of the most common injuries for employees in the catering and hospitality industry include:

 - Food spillages